jupyter-book/jupyter-book/docs/file-types/markdown.md

 :::

-## Extended markdown with MyST Markdown
+## Extended markdown with MyST markdown

-In addition to CommonMark markdown, Jupyter Book also supports a more fully-featured version of markdown called **MyST Markdown**.
+In addition to CommonMark markdown, Jupyter Book also supports a more fully-featured version of markdown called **MyST markdown**.
 This is a superset of CommonMark that includes syntactic pieces that are useful for publishing computational narratives.
-For more information about MyST Markdown, see [](../content/myst.md).
+For more information about MyST markdown, see [](../content/myst.md).